Biotech SEO Strategies for Top Rankings [+ examples]

 Modern day SEO recommends the organic, as opposed to forced, building of links and brand mentions.
 The best way to do this is via digital public relations (PR).

-For life science orgs that are trying to get in front of partners, investors, or pharmaceutical executives, getting exposure in major media outlets is good for business and for SEO.
+For biotechs that are trying to get in front of partners, investors, or pharmaceutical executives, getting exposure in major media outlets is good for business and for SEO.
 When you get featured on media outlets, they will often mention your brand or link to your website, both of which are search engine signals that can help to rank your website.

-For new brands this is often an ideal starting point for off-page SEO as it builds trust signals with search engines that will help reinforce additional SEO efforts.
+For new brands, this is often an ideal starting point for off-page SEO, as it builds trust signals with search engines that will help reinforce additional SEO efforts.
+When goals are related to brand awareness, we usually recommend digital PR strategies to help clients get featured in industry publications and to build the associated backlink profile.

-Ranking individual pages for target keywords involves a bit of a different link building strategy, and that is where many life science companies leverage SEO agencies.
+Keep in mind, ranking individual pages for target keywords involves a bit of a different link building strategy, and that is where many life science companies leverage Biotech SEO agencies.
 Where digital PR often generates brand mentions or links to the homepage, ranking individual URLs is an entirely different endeavor.

 Should I Go In-house or Use an Agency for SEO?